evan-dg31/Data-Analysis-with-Excel/README.md

 ![Image](https://github.com/user-attachments/assets/1f39c6f3-74a5-4865-ac15-9990d67ae613)

 # Data Analysis with Excel
-This repository is aimed at helping users learn and apply the essential techniques to analyze data efficiently using Excel.
+This repository is aimed at helping users learn and apply the essential techniques to analyze data efficiently, creating visuals, and dashboard using Excel.
 Whether you're a beginner or experienced user, you'll find useful resources here to sharpen your Excel data analysis skills.

 In an age where new tools and technologies seem to emerge daily, it’s easy to overlook the power of the classics.
 Yet, Microsoft Excel remains one of the most reliable and widely used tools in data analysis, business reporting, finance, project management, and countless other fields. 🔥